widoz/bem/readme.md

 ## How it works

-To use the bem scope you must create a instance of the `BemScopePrefixed` then it's possible to retrieve the `scope` string or if you want every single part of the `BEM`.
+To use the bem value you must create a instance of the `BemPrefixed` then it's possible to retrieve the `bem` string or if you want every single part of the `BEM`.

 It is possible to pass a `prefix` to the constructor to prevent collisions with other classes.

-The `BemScopePrefixed` class implements the magic method `__toString` so it's possible to get the scope directly from the instance.
+The `BemPrefixed` class implements the magic method `__toString` so it's possible to get the bem value directly from the instance.

 ```php